jwass/maptime-boston-python/slides/slides.md

  - Python bindings  "wrap" C/C++ libraries
  - Enables idiomatic Python constructs with C/C++ speed and memory control when necessary
- - We don't necessarily have to re-code a library in Python to use it from Python.
+ - Don't have to re-code a library in Python to use it from Python.
  - [cython](http://cython.org/): a Python-like language that compiles C extensions